sharifulla01/Heart-Disease-Prediction-using-Machine-Learning/README.md

-# Heart Disease Prediction Using Machine Learning
+#Heart Disease Prediction Using Machine Learning
-This project focuses on predicting the likelihood of heart disease based on various medical and lifestyle factors.
-Leveraging a range of machine learning algorithms, the goal is to build a model that can assist healthcare professionals in identifying individuals at higher risk of heart disease, which allows for timely interventions and treatment plans.
+This project aims to predict the likelihood of heart disease based on a variety of medical and lifestyle factors.
+By applying different machine learning algorithms, the goal is to build an accurate model that assists healthcare professionals in identifying individuals at higher risk, thus enabling timely interventions.

-Features:
-Dataset: The dataset used contains medical and lifestyle variables such as age, cholesterol levels, blood pressure, glucose levels, and smoking habits.
-Each record corresponds to an individual's health profile and whether they have been diagnosed with heart disease.
+Table of Contents
+Features
+Machine Learning Algorithms
+Evaluation Metrics
+Technologies Used
+Project Objectives
+Results
+Future Work
+How to Run

-Selected Features for Prediction:
+Features
+The dataset used in this project consists of several key features related to heart disease risk factors:

 Year (yr)
 Cholesterol level (cholesterol)